aharonium/opensiddur.org/posts/posts/trees-davvening-tu-bishvat-haggadah-celebrating-kinship-trees-earth-barak-gale-ami-goodman-1991-unabridged_(barak.gale_2011-01-18).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 The Jewish tradition teaches us that our relations with all things in the world of action can lead us to higher spiritual levels.
 We realize wasting, pollution, and not actively caring for the environment lead to very ill consequences.
-By internalizing and acting on the Jewish values of <em>chesed </em>(caring), <em>tzedakah</em> (righteousness),<em> rachamim </em>(compassion), and <em>kavvanah</em> (proper intention) we can create and sustain a world in harmony with Being.
+By internalizing and acting on the Jewish values of <em>ḥesed </em>(caring), <em>tsedakah</em> (righteousness),<em> raḥamim </em>(compassion), and <em>kavvanah</em> (proper intention) we can create and sustain a world in harmony with Being.
 Through action, and also through study of the Torah - which is likened to water - we can enter the World of Formation.
 </div></td>
 </tr>